x86octopus/Python-101-NASA-API-imageviewer-master/README.md

+# Python 101 with NASA API
+## Based on ImageViewer

+I modified this app to pull images from the NASA database.

+## Test it!

+Create an .env file with the following text: api_key="Replace this with your API key"

+Replace the contents of the string with your API key.
+Run in the Python IDE of your choice.

+See original README below.

 # ImageViewer

 Do you have a bunch of images with meta information that you would like to go through (or share)?